Table of Contents

 Does Car Insurance Cover Any Driver?

-2. When driving on a family vacation or a long trip with another person.
+- When driving on a family vacation or a long trip with another person.

-3. When you let friends and family use your automobile while theirs is being fixed.
+- When you let friends and family use your automobile while theirs is being fixed.

-Can Someone Drive My Car if it’s Not Insured?
+Can Someone Drive My Car if It’s Not Insured?

 No, no one can drive your car if it is not insured.
-It is prohibited to drive an uninsured vehicle because insurance is linked to the vehicle.
+It is prohibited to drive an uninsured vehicle because insurance is linked to the car.
 Not the particular driver who has driven the uninsured vehicle.

-Penalties or sanctions vary by state, but if you or you let someone drive your uninsured vehicle and is detected/caught, you will face the consequences.
-This includes fines, points on license, suspension of driver’s license, relinquishing of plates and registration, possibly jail time, car impoundment, court, and reinstatement expenses are all possible penalties.
+Penalties or sanctions vary by state, but if you or you let someone drive your uninsured vehicle and are detected/caught, you will face the consequences.
+This includes fines, points on license, suspension of driver’s license, relinquishing of plates and registration, possibly jail time, car impoundment, court, and reinstatement expenses, all possible penalties.
 You may also be required to submit an SR-22 form to the court.
-An SR-22 form proves to the state that you have the financial means to pay for damage or bodily injury caused by accident.
+An SR-22 form proves to the state that you have the financial means to pay for damage or bodily injury caused by an accident.
 Expect your vehicle insurance rates to rise if you have an SR-22 form because you’re considered a high-risk driver.

 Which Insurance Covers Your Car From Accident Damage?